stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Transmutation/index.md

 This spell can physically repair a magic item or construct, but the spell can’t restore magic to such an object.

-When you learn the [Potent Cantrips](https://stormchaserroleplaying.com/stormchaserRPG/Classes/Mage/#potent-cantrips) feature, the size of the break or tear that you can mend increases to 2 feet.

 ## Message
 *Transmutation Cantrip*<br>
 **Casting Time:** 2 Actions<br>